jadecci/cbpp/README.md

 ## Replication

-Please see the README in the `HCP_surface_CBPP` folder for how to replicate the findings in our paper.
+Please see the README in the `HCP_surface_CBPP` folder for how to replicate the results in our paper.

 ## Code Release